 January 31, 2017 - 12pm CST

 During this travel talk, experts dive into the benefits of your travelers booking within the managed program and provide solutions for how to prevent outside bookings in the future.
-Download the slide deck here or click to check out our blog post.

 The concept of open bookings is a frequently discussed topic in the travel industry, but it can often be referred to in different ways: invisible bookings, program leakage, open booking, rogue travelers, invisible travel spend, rogue booking, etc. They all generally mean the same thing – travelers booking outside of your program.